Assyrian Evangelical Church: Locations

 There are several Assyrian Evangelical churches in the diaspora, e.g. in San Jose, Sydney, Melbourne, Turlock, and Chicago.
 There are also a few in Lebanon and as well as in Jordan, although Arabic services are more common in these countries.

+Language

+The liturgical language spoken by the members, church choir, and the pastors is Suret, a language descended from the Mesopotamian Aramaic introduced into the Assyrian Empire during the 8th century BC.
+Prayers and scripture are read and recited from a Syriac Aramaic Bible.

 Incidents

 In 2010, Iranian Assyrian pastor Wilson Issavi was arrested in Kermanshah and detained for 54 days for allegedly attempting to convert Muslims to Christianity.
 Whilst in prison, Issavi was allegedly tortured as he had bruises and marks from beatings on his body.